jpark77/R-Basics-/README.md

-# R-Basics-
-# These codes are from ECON5495 at UConn

-# These include basic R codes and intermediate statistical / econometric analyses
+These codes are from ECON5495 at UConn, including basic R codes and intermediate statistical / econometric analyses